cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 ## ToDo Lists

-- [ ] TODO: Gregor, improve TODO section

-It is important to communicate quickly some tasks in the document that we write as a team.
-To do this we use the keyword TODO, followed usually by an explanation if needed.
+It is important to communicate quickly some tasks in documents that we write as a team.
+To do this we use the keyword TODO, followed usually by an explanation what needs to be done.
 As a TODO  can be hopefully resolved quickly it should be able to complete them in 1-2 hours.
-Any TODO  that may take longer we also add to our GitHub project for it to be recorded and if we identify or delays in its execution we can assign additional team members to help on these tasks.
+Any TODO  that may take longer we also add to our GitHub project for it to be recorded and if we identify delays in its execution we can assign additional team members to help on these larger tasks.

-Once a team member has identified a TODO  item, the team member can simply put his name behind it, as well as the date and time so others know you work on it.
-You can also communicate on slack about the task you do if you run into issues or have questions.
+Once a team member has identified a TODO  item, the team member can simply put his name behind it, as well as the date and time of teh anticipated completion so others know you work on it.
+Also, it is recmmended to communicate on slack about the task you do if you run into issues or have questions.

-All: if you see a TODO, and want to do it (e.g. have 1-2 hours, put your name to it so others know you will work on it.
-Do not assign a TODO  to you if you do not have time and will do it in a month from now, Research tasks need to be done immediately.
-However we will also assign some longer-term tasks to you so you can work ahead and in parallel, if your task is not done it will be assigned to someone else to mitigate that the time delay does not block the project.)

-All: add tasks in GitHub so we can assign todos and monitor progress

-Gregor: Describe In detail how this is done
+In case a TODO has not yet been assign, a team member can simply tak it and complete it.
+In practivce we have seen in some groups that the project lead needs to assign tasks to speed up the development and avid length times of inactivity by team members.

 ## Git and GitHub